Dr Cecil C. Konijnendijk

 For the past 25 years I have studied, taught and advised on the role of trees and green space in our cities and towns.
 My particular interests include green space governance (including community involvement), people-nature relationships and cultural ecosystem services, and urban forestry and urban greening.
 My work has brought me across the globe and I have always worked in close dialogue with decision-makers and practitioners, and I am eager to develop new research that has high practical relevance.
 Before coming to UBC, I worked at Wageningen University (Netherlands), the European Forest Institute (Finland), the University of Copenhagen (Denmark), the Swedish University of Agricultural Sciences (Sweden), and the University of Hong Kong (Hong Kong, China).

 My research and teaching at UBC focus on some of the aspects above.
 I will e.g, teach the UFOR 100 introduction course, the UFOR 402 course on urban forest governance, legislation and administration, and other courses in UBC’s urban forestry program.
-From July 2017, I will also serve as Programme Director for the Bachelor of Urban Forestry.
+From July 2017 until December 2018, I served as Program Director for the Bachelor of Urban Forestry.
 I am currently heading the development of a new Master of Urban Forestry Leadership.

 Together with Francesco Ferrini and Alessio Fini (both University of Florence) I edited a new Handbook on Urban Forestry, with 35 chapters by over 50 authors on all aspects of urban forestry.